masterminds-kenya/social_network/checklist.md

 - [n] Base has link to List all Admins for Admin|Manager?
 Or just Admin?
 Or never?
   - [n] Manager and Admin may want to see and contact|know admin?
   - [x] Admin may need this for interface to remove admin?
-- [ ] Add, Edit, Delete, & View any Model detail route requires authenticated user.
+- [x] View any Model detail route requires authenticated user.
+- [x] Add any Model detail route requires Manager or Admin
+- [x] Edit any Model detail route requires Admin|Manager
+  - [ ] Also allow current_user to modify profile
+- [x] Delete User routes require Admin
-- [ ] Edit and Delete User routes require matching current_user or Admin|Manager
+  - [ ] or can also be matching current_user if deleting user account.
 - [ ] User detail view: show Edit & Delete links only if current_user or Admin|Manager
 - [ ] Collect (from API call) new Insights | Audiences | Posts for a User
   - [ ] Allow Manager|Admin to do all